MultiSafepay/docs/content/developer/iframes.md

 - Some payment methods may not work if you use an `<iframe>`, for privacy and security reasons.
 - Some banks use scripts that can't load in `<iframe>` elements.
-- Modern browsers' safety checks on `<iframe>` elements are very strict, which might block them.
+- Modern browsers' can block them due to stricter security checks.

 Instead, we recommend using [Payment Components](https://docs.multisafepay.com/payment-components/) to embed payments into your website.